Your Residential Experience

 Study Areas

-There are a number of study areas on campus available to students including space in the library, campus dining facilities, the campus center, and some residence hall lobbies including Thomson and Dalton-Voigt.
+There are a number of study areas on campus available to all students including space in the library, campus dining facilities, the campus center, and some residence hall lobbies including Thomson Lobby.
+Each residence hall also has its own designated lounges and study areas for residents to use on their own or with their guests.

 Mail Service